These ginger cookies are chewy and delicious, thanks to the combination of ginger, cinnamon, and molasses.

 The addition of sweet molasses gives these ginger cookies extra chewiness and flavor.

+Amp up the festivity by adding your choice of sprinkles, drizzles, or shapes.
 For this batch, I used holiday sugar sprinkles to adorn the cookies.
 I have also used melted white chocolate as a pretty drizzle over the tops.

 Colored sugar sprinkles would be super festive, too.
 I’ve even rolled out cold dough to make cute shaped cookies with this recipe, which the kiddos happily participate in.